Golden Retriever vs German Shepherd

 The Golden Retriever is known for being a high-energy sporting breed with a distinctive personality.
 Sporting breeds like the Golden Retriever are typically friendly, eager to please, and excellent with families.

-With a typical weight of 55-75 lbs and lifespan of 10-12 yrs, the Golden Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-75 lbs and lifespan of 10-12 yrs, the Golden Retriever has specific care needs shaped by its genetics and build.
 Let's examine the important details.

 With Family Members